codedellemc/training/lab3-create-a-swarm-cluster/README.md

     swarm-agent-00
 ```

-To switch which machine the `docker`client/CLI talks to follow the instructions when running
+To switch which machine the `docker` client/CLI talks to, follow the instructions when running:
 ```
 $ docker-machine env MACHINE_NAME
 ```